 Based on evidence supplied by the applicant, Staff is unable to determine if the historic wood windows that have been replaced would have met W1 (severely deteriorated).
 W1 is a heavily weighted design guideline because preservation of old growth wood windows is key.
 Historic wood windows are made to be repaired and undergo routine maintenance.
 While the applicant has obtained a replacement window that generally mimics the configuration and size of the historic windows, they have used vinyl on the front façade.
 This does not meet W6, which states not to install a synthetic window on a primary façade.
-The applicant has also wrapped the window trim, which does not meet W16.

-To mitigate the loss of historic fabric and bring the property into compliance with the Design Guidelines, Staff recommends that the front facing windows be replaced with a wood or clad wood windows and the trim be unwrapped.
-The vinyl windows on the side and rear elevations can remain.
+To mitigate the loss of historic fabric and bring the property into compliance with the Design Guidelines, Staff recommends that the front facing windows be replaced with a wood or clad wood windows and the trim remain unwrapped.